A four-week program featuring relaxing, restorative group calls and nourishing nature-based activities

 - You would enjoy learning and sharing as part of an open-hearted and Earth-honoring community.

 “This program was truly amazing!
 I was surprised by how much it deepened both my connection with nature and my connection with myself.
 Everything we did helped me feel more rooted and experience more belonging and unity.“

 “I have experienced more peace and reduced stress since taking this class, and I feel more connected to the natural world than ever before.
 I would recommend [it] to anyone looking to build a relationship with nature and share that experience with others.”

 - Four 90-minute live group Zoom calls that provide a safe space for nourishing connections with yourself and others.
 Each includes experiential activities, guided meditations, poetry, and sharing in partners and with the group.
 (Participate live or listen to a recording anytime.)

 - Easy and enjoyable nature-based activities, with options for both cities and wild places plus journaling and reflection suggestions.
 (You get to choose your adventure and how much time, from a few minutes to a few hours per week.)

 - A 20-minute private consult to support your own path or work with clients.

 - A private Facebook group for sharing with fellow nature lovers between calls and after the series, plus a buddy for the program (if you want one.)

-Next series in early spring, dates TBA–join our list to stay in the loop.
+Next series of Turning Towards Nature begins in late summer, dates TBA – join our list to stay in the loop.

 Guided by deep nature connection guide, Ecotherapist, and author Kai Siedenburg.